 Also, if you’ve heard of a debt-to-income ratio, the amounts owed category is part of that evaluation.
-Creditors look at your income level compared to the outstanding debt you owe to determine if you are maintaining a healthy balance that allows you to easily manage not only your current payments, but any new loan amounts that may be up for consideration.
+Creditors look at your income level compared to the outstanding installment debt (cars, home mortgage, etc.) you owe to determine if you are maintaining a healthy balance that allows you to easily manage not only your current payments, but any new loan amounts that may be up for consideration.
 Sometimes lenders may approve a new line of credit or loan in a lesser amount than you’ve requested, if it means keeping your debt-to-income ratio manageable.

 Length of Credit History

 The length of credit history is based on the average age of all your accounts.
 Your oldest loan or line of credit will have a big influence on this.
 Coming in at 15% of your total score, your credit history length can be a strong contributor to your total score.
 If you are a young borrower, check out our article on building good credit while in college for tips on how to begin building a solid credit history.
 There are a few things you can do to help this along, but Google defines history “as a whole series of past events connected with someone or something,” so establishing a lengthy credit history just takes time.

 The different types of accounts you have on your credit profile is known as the credit mix.
 The combination can consist of installment accounts (such as auto loans, mortgages, student loans) and revolving lines of credit (such as credit cards and retail store cards).
 The more responsible experience you have with different types of credit, the better.
 Of course, that takes time to build.